-Above all, it is clear to see that water is vital for overall health.
-In fact, we must maintain water balance, which means that water losses must be made up for by water intake.
+It is clear to see that water is vital for overall health.
+In fact, we must maintain water balance, which means that water losses must be made up for by increasing water intake.
 Therefore, we get water from food and drink and lose it as urine, sweat, and exhaling as we breathe.

 Next, you might ask “how much water should I consume, daily?”
 I’m glad you ask, let’s take a closer look.
-By and large, there is no set rule to exactly how much clean water each person should drink per day.
+There is no set rule as to exactly how much clean water each person should drink per day.

-All things considered, this should only be used as a general guideline.
-For instance, each individual is different in their clean water intake needs and may vary depending on many different factors.
+Given the circumstances; this should only be used as a general guideline.
+For instance, everyone is different in their clean water intake needs and may vary depending on many distinct factors.
 Some factors may include, how active you are, where you live, and your level of health.

 Although there is no single correct formula for each person, knowing more about your body’s needs for fluids will help you estimate how much water you should drink each day.